Alan Harris, President

-Olivia Lee, President
+Olivia Lee, Past President

 Olivia was raised in Yellowknife from the time she was one year old.
 She left to get her Environmental/Civil Engineering Degree at the University of Waterloo and then returned to work and live in Yellowknife.